Last Updated on July 6, 2023

 Does it do well with other pets?

 The American Bully is naturally a social dog.
-She loves to be around others, including pets.
+He loves to be around others, including pets.
 As with any breed, socialization from an early age is key to ensuring the pup will be comfortable in new situations.

 Let’s stop and have a chat about dog aggression.
-With Bully breeds, especially a dog with Pit Bull roots, stereotypes and misconceptions have become the norm.
+With Bully breeds, especially a dog with Pitbull roots, stereotypes and misconceptions have become the norm.

-No doubt, these dogs are rough, agile and muscular.
+No doubt, these dogs are rough, agile, and muscular.
 They excel at sports and can take on any physical challenge with finesse.

 They also look tough, with rippling muscles and monstrous jaws.